Coronavirus information for students

 Are campus events and activities cancelled?

-- On-campus events are cancelled until June 13th
+- On-campus events are cancelled until further notice

 What if I need food or other community resources?

-What if I don't have a computer or technology to take online classes for spring term?
+What if I don't have a computer or technology to take online classes for summer term?

 - CGCC will provide technology solutions to students who cannot access online content through several methods:

 - The college has a limited number of computers available for checkout from the library.
-Beginning April 1st, students may call or email regarding check-out of digital devices.
+Students may call or email regarding check-out of digital devices.
 Staff will deliver the checked-out items to the loading dock of Building 1.
 Call the library BEFORE you come to check availability (541) 506-6081

 - Students who do not have access to the necessary technology to participate in online classes can sign up for in-person computer lab time in Building 3, 3.103 on The Dalles Campus.
 We are currently planning on having the computer lab open from 10 am to 2 pm Monday through Thursday.
 It will be limited to 4 students at a time.
 To reserve time to use the computer lab, contact Dylan McManus by email at email@example.com.
 Please note that CGCC is adhering to the social distancing standards that have been set by local and state governments and that this access is ONLY available to students who have no other way to participate in online classes.